la2050/archive/_projects/2018/a-recipe-for-a-great-city-home-cooking.md

 project_video: 'https://www.youtube.com/watch?v=mNrTZHODsQI'
 project_id_3: '8102060'
 year_submitted: 2018
+organization_name: 'LA Commons, a project of Community Partners'
 project_proposal_description: >-
   In partnership with key City departments, we will engage unengaged 18-34 year olds in LA’s process for planning affordable housing and as candidates for